Here's some information about wildlife rehabilitation to help you decide if you would like to become involved.

 In an increasingly urbanised world, people are losing touch with the natural world which in turn increases their interest in, and focus upon, the plight of our wildlife.

 Wildlife rehabilitation is funded by sporadic grants, donations from rescuers and grass-roots fund raising.
-Much of the cost of wildlife care in this country is borne by ordinary people doing extraordinary things to help save our unique wildlife.

 Much of the funding for wildlife care in this country comes from household budgets.

 Someone who is prepared to be bitten, scratched, hissed at, huffed at, screeched at and wee'd upon - all without financial reward, and who considers it all a privilege.
-For wildlife rehabilitators this bad behaviour is a good sign - a wild animal is a healthy animal, behaving as it should according to its natural instincts.
+For wildlife rehabilitators this "bad" behaviour is a good sign - a wild animal is a healthy animal, behaving as it should according to its natural instincts.

 If this sounds like you, why not consider joining our network of wildlife volunteers?